Note: This information is for communal partners who have already been through the matching process and have been approved to launch the program.

 The Carol Lowenstein B’nai Mitzvah Training Institute

 Moving Traditions encourages you to bring to our in-person training every rabbi, cantor, and educator who will be implementing either the family education or the pre-teen sessions.
 Lunch will be served and the training cost per institution for the training is $100 no matter how many clergy or educators attend.
 At the training, we will do a deep dive into the pedagogy that informs this work, into the nuts and bolts of the curriculum, and into best practices for implementation.
 It will be jam-packed, intellectually-engaging, and fun.
 All trainings will run from 9 a.m. to 2 p.m.
 Please set aside the training date (see below for the location closest to you) on your calendar as soon as possible!
 Registration information for this in-person training will be sent to you after the orientation webinar.
+Visit our training page for more information.

 About Moving Traditions